wendahere/GoGetter/Journal.md

 ## Summary

+Finishing touches on the prototype and installing electrical component into the prototype to present to Grace Orchard School.
+Meeting with GOS this week.

 ### Monday 12/10/2020

 During the weekends, Wen Da learned how to use EAGLE.
 Wen Da talked to the sponsor, ShiokPizza and they will be coming on Friday 3pm to take a look at the prototype.